shun126/DungeonGenerator/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied arranty of MERCHANTABILITY or FITNESS FOR A ARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Or, [Unreal Engine marketplace](https://www.unrealengine.com/marketplace/slug/36a8b87d859f44439cfe1515975d7197) is releasing it under Epic license.
+Or, [Fab](https://www.fab.com/ja/listings/11fce4d9-8996-4323-9aac-9cfacbfb95eb) is releasing it under Epic license.
 If you need a license other than the GPL, please consider it.
 Proceeds will be used to fund the development of our game.

 # 👾 Demo
 [DungeonGenerator Demo](https://github.com/shun126/UE5-DungeonGeneratorDemo) is a BluePrint sample project for first-person exploration.